adeojoemmanuel/gcwalletV2/README.md

 ## License

-Copay is released under the MIT License.
-Please refer to the [LICENSE](https://github.com/bitpay/copay/blob/master/LICENSE) file that accompanies this project for more information including complete terms and conditions.
+getcoins is released under the MIT License.
+Please refer to the [LICENSE](https://github.com/bitpay/getcoins/blob/master/LICENSE) file that accompanies this project for more information including complete terms and conditions.